Wired All Wrong

-Wired All Wrong is a nu metal band formed by musician/producers Matt Mahaffey of Self and Jeff Turzo previously of God Lives Underwater.
+Wired All Wrong was a nu metal band formed by musician/producers Matt Mahaffey of Self and Jeff Turzo previously of God Lives Underwater.
 The two have been longtime friends since a mix-up of their bands on MTV.
 Partly due to the unfortunate deaths of David Reilly from GLU and Mike Mahaffey from Self, Matt and Jeff were able to shift their attention away from their other bands.
-Their debut album, Break out the Battle Tapes, came out on September 12, 2006.
+Their debut studio album, Break out the Battle Tapes, came out on September 12, 2006.